nachocaru/xaprb.com/content/blog/2012-03-02-mysql-high-availability-comparison-service-versus-data.md

   </tr>
 </table>

-In a lot of cases the answer should really be &#8220;it depends.&#8221; For example, depending on how you set it up, the amount of service downtime you&#8217;ll experience during a DRBD failover can be quite long or quite short, due to factors such as the need to warm up the MySQL server before it&#8217;s actually usable.
+In a lot of cases the answer should really be "it depends."
+For example, depending on how you set it up, the amount of service downtime you'll experience during a DRBD failover can be quite long or quite short, due to factors such as the need to warm up the MySQL server before it's actually usable.
 Hopefully this (admittedly broad-brush) overview is helpful in understanding the possibilities.